 Simulation exercise: Highly pathogenic avian influenza in Singapore

-Dr Chua Sin Bin, Chief Veterinary Officer, Agri-Food and Veterinary Authority (AVA) of Singapore, has informed us that his country is free of Avian influenza and that it will test its emergency preparedness to respond to an outbreak of Highly Pathogenic Avian Influenza (HPAI) through a simulation to be conducted on 22 Feb 2006.
+Dr Siang Thai Chew, Director General and Chief Veterinary Officer, Agri-Food and Veterinary Authority (AVA) of Singapore, informed the OIE that his country is free from highly pathogenic avian influenza (HPAI) and it will test its emergency preparedness to respond to a HPAI outbreak through a simulation exercise named “EX Gallus VII”.
+The simulation exercise comprises a table-top exercise which is taking place on 15 July 2013 and a field exercise on 17 July 2013 in Singapore.

 Animal Health Information Department